TILOS-AI-Institute/MacroPlacement/Flows/scripts/cadence/README.md

 **Synthesis:** The [*run_genus_hybrid.tcl*](./run_genus_hybrid.tcl) is used to run the logical synthesis using Genus and physical synthesis using Genus iSpatial.
 It utilizes the **PHY_SYNTH** environment variable to determine the flow.
 Minor details of each synthesis flow are as follows.
 - Logical synthesis using Genus (Flow-1): We use the *elaborate*, *syn_generic*, *syn_map* and *syn_opt* commands to generate the synthesized netlist.
 This synthesized netlist is copied into the *netlist* directory.
-- Physical synthesis using Genus iSpatial (Flow-2): We use the *elaborate*, *syn_generic -physical*, *syn_map -physical* and *syn_opt -iSpatial* commands to generate the sunthesized netlist.
+- Physical synthesis using Genus iSpatial (Flow-2): We use the *elaborate*, *syn_generic -physical*, *syn_map -physical* and *syn_opt -iSpatial* commands to generate the synthesized netlist.
 In this step we provide the floorplan def with placed macros and pins as an additional input compared to Flow-1.
-This def file is generate in Flow-1.
+This def file is generated in Flow-1.
-- Physical synthesis using Genus iSpatial for Circuit Training (Flow-4): This is same as Flow-2 synthesis flow.
+- Physical synthesis using Genus iSpatial for Circuit Training (Flow-4): This is the same as Flow-2 synthesis flow.
 The only difference is that the input def file does not include macro placement information.

 The command to launch only the synthesis run is as follows.
 ```